pietercolpaert/ldfetch/README.md

   });
 });
 ```
-If HTTP requests with specific headers are needed, the `options` object may be used by defining an array of objects named `headers` with `key` and `value` attributes representing HTTP headers.
+If HTTP requests with specific headers are needed, the `options` object may be used by defining an array of objects named `headers` representing HTTP headers.

 The response object will look like this:
 ```json